-A motion was made by Commissioner Hardin, seconded Vice APPROVED FIRST Mayor Burrie. that the Ordinance be READING.
+motion was made by Commissioner Hardin, A seconded by Vice Burrie, that the Ordinance be APPROVED FIRST Mayor READING.
 The motion carried by the following vote:

 AN ORDINANCE OF THE CITY COMMISSION OF THE CITY OF POMPANO BEACH, FLORIDA AUTHORIZING THE APPROVAL OF A CONTRACT WITH SITEONE LANDSCAPE SUPPLY, HOWARD FERTILIZER & CHEMICAL CO., INC., SUNNILAND FERTILIZER CORP., HELENA CHEMICAL CO., RESIDEX LLC, DIAMOND R FERTILIZER CO.
 INC. AND HARRELL'S, LLC FOR THE PURCHASE OF FERTILIZER AS NEEDED, PURSUANT TO THE PRICING, TERMS AND CONDITIONS AS PROVIDED FOR IN TOWN OF DAVIE, FLORIDA, RFP NO. B-17-124, ISSUED ON BEHALF OF THE SOUTHEAST FLORIDA GOVERNMENTAL PURCHASING COOPERATIVE, IN THE APPROXIMATE AMOUNT OF \$35,000 PER YEAR; PROVIDING FOR SEVERABILITY; PROVIDING AN EFFECTIVE DATE.
+(Fiscal Impact: \$35,000.00)